SphamandlaTee01/Ant-Game-Repo/README.md

 # Ant-Game-Repo
-The project its about Catching ants
+The project is about Catching ants